jo-hailu/phaserCalculator/README.md

           phase(z) is atan(4/3) = 45 degrees
           5<45

-and we have two phaser z1 and z2
+and we have two phaser z1 and z2 \n
     z1 * z2
-is easey to calculate which is
+is easey to calculate which is \n
     abs(z1) * abs(z2) <(phase(z)+phse(z) )
 which is multiplying there magnute while adding there phase